NOW READING GAMING BUILDING

 • Architecture — CQRS, REST, event-driven systems, microservices, identity & SSO design, schema- and standards-driven design

-• Security — field-level encryption, SSO / JWT, identity & access management, audit log standards, security architecture
+• Security — field-level encryption, SSO / JWT, LDAP, identity & access management, audit log standards, security architecture